hzhreal/HTOS/docs/USAGE.md

 ---

-`/info keyset`: Display the max the maximum keyset the hoster's console can mount/unmount and the firmware version associated.
+`/info keyset`: Display the maximum keyset the hoster's console can mount/unmount and the firmware version associated.

 ---